alexdonh/toggle-checkbox-radio/README.md

 # toggle-check
-CSS only bootstrap compatible toggle, checkbox and radio buttons
+CSS only, bootstrap compatible toggle, checkbox and radio buttons